PeterMutembei/kmhfl_documentation/overview.rst

 Overview
 =========
-The Kenya Master Health Facility Application is basically built for the public users.
+The Kenya Master Health Facility List Application is primarily built for the public users.
-It allows you to identify facilities nearby in regard to the health service needed.i.e maternity,laboratory or child care services.
+It allows you to instantly identify facilities nearby in regard to the health service selected.i.e maternity,laboratory or emergency services.
 It also gives an opportunity to give a comment on how well the hospital served you.
-The application works with the geolocator which helps to map the location of the user.
-Sections of the dashboard, registered facilities and the facility locator are provided to help easen using the application.
+The application works with the geolocator which picks the location of the user and maps the nearby facilities depending on the service required by the user.